moyuguy/sidenote2obsidian/README.md

 ### Installation
 1. Install the Local REST API plugin from the Obsidian community plugins.
+2. Download in Chrome extensions store: [Click](https://chromewebstore.google.com/detail/simple-obsidian-note-exte/flohnmomnafamkgbjonnjcjggkhiokkn)
+3. If you can't access the Chrome Extensions Store, you can download the zip package
-2. [Download](https://github.com/user-attachments/files/16370350/sidenote2obsidian_v0.4.zip) and unzip this extension to a preferred location on your computer.
+   - [Download](https://github.com/user-attachments/files/16370350/sidenote2obsidian_v0.4.zip) and unzip this extension to a preferred location on your computer.
 Make sure not to delete this folder.
-3. Enter `chrome://extensions/` in the Chrome address bar to open the extensions management page and enable Developer mode in the top right corner.
+   - Enter `chrome://extensions/` in the Chrome address bar to open the extensions management page and enable Developer mode in the top right corner.
-4. Load the unpacked extension and select the folder you just unzipped.
+   - Load the unpacked extension and select the folder you just unzipped.

 ### Usage
 1. Click the extension button to open the dialog box and enter the API Key from the Local REST API plugin settings page in the Obsidian APP.